 I graduated in Chemistry at the Autonomous University of Madrid in 1998.
 I carried out MSc studies in Environmental Chemistry working in a joint project between the University of Ioannina (Greece), where I stayed for 6 months as Erasmus Fellow, and the National Institute of Agricultural and Food Research and Technology (INIA) in Madrid.
 I was then awarded with a PhD fellowship from INIA to pursue doctoral studies at the INIA-Laboratory of Environmental Chemistry, which I finished in 2003.
 During my MSc and PhD I focused on the study of the key processes driving the environmental distribution, persistence and environmental impacts of widely used pesticides in terrestrial ecosystems.
 I developed multi-residue analytical methods for pesticide determination in the environment based on gas chromatographic techniques and contaminant fate prediction tools for exposure assessment.

 In 2004, I initiated my post-doctoral professional experience with a Post-Doctoral fellowship awarded by the European Commission to join the international research group led by Prof. Steven Eisenreich in the Institute for Environment and Sustainability (IES) from the Joint Research Centre (JRC) in Ispra (Italy).
-After one year of successful work, I was recruited as Scientific Officer (Researcher) for 3 more years.
-That was a very fruitful long-term (4 years) postdoctoral stay allowing me to work with leading experts from all over Europe and from mine and different fields of expertise.
+Then I was recruited as Scientific Officer (Researcher) for 3 more years.
+That was a very fruitful 4-year stay allowing me to work with leading experts from all over Europe and from mine and different fields of expertise.
 I was involved in various international and European Projects.
 I worked on the study of processes and impacts of persistent organic pollutants (POPs) in large sub-alpine lakes.
 I was task leader and coordinator of specific deliverables of the FP6 European Project “THRESHOLDS of Environmental Sustainability”.
 Under the framework of this project, I initiated the investigation of the biogeochemical cycles of toxic organic chemicals in marine environments, in particular the Mediterranean and Black Seas (open waters, coastal sites and deep basin).
 Since then, I have been involved in many different scientific activities dealing with the understanding of the environmental behavior and impacts of POPs and the management of organic chemical pollution in marine ecosystems.
 Some examples are:

 (a) I was member of the Expert Group for the development of Environmental Quality Standards (EQS) under the Water Framework Directive (WFD);